-The default appearance of the Navbar is to have eight fixed width buttons with two levels of cascading menu (as shown in the example).
+The default appearance of the Navbar is to have eight fixed width buttons with two levels of cascading menu (as shown in the image above).
 The Navbar can optionally use variable width buttons (as used on this site) and the cascade can be limited to a single drop down or disabled so that only the top level horizontal navigation bar is shown.

 The first entry on the Navbar is a 'Home' button which points to

 home_url() and you'd have to edit the code to change that.

 There are then a number of buttons created with the

 wp_list_pages() function to find all the top level pages.
 If you have too many top level pages you will have to exclude some or otherwise tweak the code.

 After these pages there is the option of displaying a 'Shop' button that links to any URL of your choosing.
 The default is to display the button and to link it to ScoutSHOPS (this was copied from the Scouts 4 WordPress theme on the assumption that it was there for a good reason).
 You may also specify the HTML 'target' attribute for the link (use of the target attribute is no longer deprecated in HTML5).

 The last entry is a 'Log In' / 'Log Out' button.
 This again has been made optional.
 You can see it on the example but is has been disabled on this site.

 All menu entries default to white on a Scout Teal background, switching to Scout Purple when selected, except for the 'Log In' / 'Log Out' button which has a Scout Purple background, switching to Scout Teal.
 The background colours can be independently selected for each of the three levels of the menu and the 'Log In'/'Log Out' button.
 Any empty slots can be in any of the colours (including white which looks like empty space), but they default to Scout Teal.